Skip to contents

 3. An IGO must possess a permanent secretariat and corresponding headquarters.

-The data set begins to code an IGO by identifying the first year in which the organization functions.
-In some cases, individual members are listed by year of accession or signature.
+The data set begins coding an IGO in the first year the organization functions.
+In some cases, individual members are recorded by year of accession or signature.

 Version 3.0 of the IGO data set uses the following criteria:

-• An organization is considered terminated when its context is described with one of the following terms: replaced, succeeded, superseded, integrated, merged or dies.
+• An organization is considered terminated when its description includes one of the following terms: replaced, succeeded, superseded, integrated, merged or dies.

 Analysis

-This section provides a short analysis based on figures in Pevehouse et al. (2020).
+This section reproduces selected analyses based on figures in Pevehouse et al. (2020).

 Initial setup